Measuring sustainability. Part I: the basics of a sustainability index

 When we work with a company that is just starting its sustainability journey, we try to focus on one central framing question: What does sustainability mean to your organization?
 Sustainability has evolved much farther than just measuring carbon emissions, which means it requires management of many factors.
 There are a multitude of impacts to consider: impacts on water use and water supply; impacts on human health; and even social impacts on workers and communities.

 What does sustainability mean to you?

-Defining and managing a sustainability programme is a complex, multi-faceted task that can take vastly different forms, depending on the priorities defined and the choices made by the company.
-Starting a programme by defining what sustainability means to an organisation can help reduce confusion and launch stakeholders into a common understanding of the goals, priorities, and opportunities surrounding sustainability efforts.
+Defining and managing a sustainability program is a complex, multi-faceted task that can take vastly different forms, depending on the priorities defined and the choices made by the company.
+Starting a program by defining what sustainability means to an organization can help reduce confusion and launch stakeholders into a common understanding of the goals, priorities, and opportunities surrounding sustainability efforts.

-It is important to not only understand what impacts are relevant to your organisation, but it is also important to understand the trade-offs between different decisions.
-Organisations often define a set of metrics to help manage complex decisions.
+It is important to not only understand what impacts are relevant to your organization, but it is also important to understand the trade-offs between different decisions.
+Organizations often define a set of metrics to help manage complex decisions.
 Managing sustainability decisions should be no different.